What Is Smishing?

 The message is more compelling as a result of these details.
 The smisher may address you directly using your name and location.
 The text then displays a link to a server controlled by the attacker.
 These links could take you to a phishing website that steals your credentials or inject malware that infects your phone.
 The malware can then snoop on the user’s smartphone data or invisibly send sensitive information to an attacker-controlled server.

-Smishing works in conjunction with social engineering.
+Smishing attacks work in conjunction with social engineering.
 Before sending a text message, the attacker may call the user and ask for personal information.
 The smisher can then use the private information in a text message attack.
 Several telecoms have tried to combat social engineering calls when a known scam number calls by displaying “Spam Risk” on a smartphone.

 Basic Android and iOS security features frequently stop malware.
 However, even if mobile operating systems have robust security controls, no security controls can prevent users from willingly sending their data to an unknown number.

-Examples Of Smishing
+Examples Of Smishing Attacks

 The number of fraudulent messages is on the rise.
 The content is becoming increasingly sophisticated over time.
 In the United Kingdom alone, more than 96,000 text message attacks happened.
 People who choose to record their experiences are the only ones who have these records.
 There have been numerous incidents that have gone unnoticed or documented.